nikhil-03-patil/flask_reminder_notes_app/README.md

-# 📝 Flask Reminder App
+# 📝 Flask QuickNote App

 A simple Flask-based **note-taking and reminder application** that allows users to **add, delete, and receive reminders via email** for their notes.